Aldo-Idk04/Unnamed-Psych-Fork-Hooh/ReadMe.txt

 (Note)

-Added new value for the stages called "need_secondaries" (Bool) Added new checkmarks for Ally and Jackal (Charting State)
+Added new value for the stages called "need_secondaries" (Bool)

+Added new checkmarks for Ally and Jackal (Charting State)

 Added lua var "secsSection" (FunkinLua, PlayState)

-Added new characters strums (MetaNote, Song, PlayState, ChartingState)
+Added new characters notes (MetaNote, Song, PlayState, ChartingState)

+0.3

+Added secondaries cameras offsets

+Added camera moving to the actual sec characters

+Added support for sec characters for "cameraSetTarget" lua function